-Account statements as of March 31, 2020 are available via the Client access link at the top of this page using your login and password.
-We have provided our investor letter from Charles Buck, President and CEO, and the preliminary performance information for Q1-2020.
+Account statements as of June 30, 2020, are available via the Client Access link.
+We have also prepared the Q2 investor letter from Charles Buck, President and CEO, which includes preliminary performance information for Q2-2020.

 UCF is a signatory of a statement organized by Trillium Asset Management, Croatan Institute and the New York City Comptroller which gathers investors representing $2.1 trillion in collective assets under management calling for a full repeal of North Carolina’s notorious House Bill 2.